bradylowe/basic-rag/README.md

     b.
 If you want to use another LLM provider, just change the imports in "query_data.py" and get_embedding_function.py" and connect your API key
 4. Run `python populate_database.py` or `python populate_database.py --doc_type txt`
     a.
-Run `python populate_database.py -h` to see all of the options
+Run `python populate_database.py -h` to see all the options
 5. Run `streamlit run .\app.py` to launch the app into a browser
         1. Run `python query_data.py "Here is my query" --no_response` to do nearest neighbors only
-5. Run the server: `streamlit run app.py`

 OR